tias/program_chair_scripts/README.md

 Overview of tools:

-   * 01_analyze_pdfs: analyse PDFs for length, margins and emails (anonymity).
+   * 01_analyze_pdfs: analyze PDFs for length, margins and emails (anonymity).
 It is recommended to run this 24 hours before the final submission deadline!
 Will save you many desk rejects...
-   * 02_analyze_conflicts: ...
-TODO clean and release
+   * 02_analyze_conflicts: analyzes the declared conflicts and checks for outliers
-   * 03a_analyze_bidding: ...
-TODO clean and release
+   * 03a_analyze_bidding: analyzes the number of bids per reviewer and shows statistics
    * 03b_clean_bids: ...
 TODO clean and release
    * 04_assignment_helper: ...
 TODO clean and release
    * 05_analyze_reviews: ...
 TODO clean and release